RE3-Github-Organization/circle2web/content/about.md

   at I Secure Sweden AB.
-While our careers have taken different paths over the years, we've always shared the interest and passion in finding ways to improve the value of Security Operations deliveries and finally decided to "throw our hats in the ring" and form a company to address the issues identified over the years.
+While our careers have taken different paths over the years, we've always shared the interest and passion in finding ways to improve the value of Security Operations deliveries and finally decided to "throw our hats in the ring" to form a company to address the issues that we've been talking about over long phone calls over the previous years.
 layout: about

 ---